awilson506/golang-web-server/readme.md

 # Golang Hash API
-A small application that can take a plain text password, hash it and keep some basic metrixs about the process
+A small application that can take a plain text password, hash it and keep some basic metrics about the process

 ## Starting the server
 In the root directory run: